 Source: How to make workplaces more inclusive for people, EpilipsyU, 2024

-Research findings on the employment of people with epilepsy have highlighted some worrying trends.
-Firstly, research has shown that people with epilepsy have significantly higher unemployment rates than people without epilepsy.
-Secondly, people with epilepsy who do manage to find work are often underemployed or in lower paid jobs than their non-disabled counterparts.
+Research findings on the employment of people with epilepsy have highlighted some concerning trends.
+Firstly, it has been shown that people with epilepsy have significantly higher unemployment rates.
+Secondly, people with epilepsy who do manage to find work are often underemployed or in lower paid jobs than those without epilepsy.

 Research has also identified some of the specific barriers that people with epilepsy face in their job search and professional career.
 The most common barriers include: